What Are the Odds? The Earth's Improbable Journey Through Time

 Within twelve hours, huge Tsunami’s were drowning anything close to the land -masses and the oceans were disrupted and torn asunder.
 Entire islands were buried under the sea forever, others emerged with the resulting such a huge earthquake and aftershocks that are STILL shaking our planet today.
 Even half-way around the world, in China and Mongolia, dinosaurs weren’t completely spared.
 Triceratops ruled the land known today as the Gobi desert.
 Only back then, this was not a desert at all.
 It was a relatively plush land where herbivores could live quite well.
 But now that’s about to change.

 As for the sulfur, it has a profound affect.
 The molecules bonded with oxygen and nitrogen and created a reverse greenhouse effect.
 Light from the sun could penetrate the surface, but the heat was reflected off into space.
 Bitter cold ensued, and it came quickly.
 Within six months, the temperatures of the planet dropped significantly.
 We know this from ice-cores that have been taken from places in Greenland and Northern Canada.
-Within one calendar year from impact point, 70% of all living things were wiped off the planet.
 The bitter cold was here to stay.

-When we study the earth and the animals on this planet one thing is quite clear.
-The animals that lived back then were hideous in appearance.
-The few survivors of that forgotten age are living today, 10,000 or more under the ocean.
-Angler Fish and Tube Worms are creatures out of a science-fiction movie.
-The frilled shark and goblin sharks are simply terrifying in appearance.
+When we study the Earth and the animals on this planet, one thing is quite clear: the animals that lived back then were hideous in appearance.
+The few survivors of that forgotten age are living today, 10,000 or more feet under the ocean.
+Anglerfish and tube worms are creatures out of a science fiction movie.
+The frilled shark and goblin shark are simply terrifying in appearance.

 ....JUST ONCE